TimoHauer/OperatingSystems-ThreeEasyPieces/README.md

 Maybe there are sum small bugs but it probably should work.

 If there are any questions, ask me.
 If you have some improvements you can fork this repo and create a pull-request.

+The answers are on german.
+So if you want to change this just rewrite them with ending EN and push them.